-1. Terminology
+- 1. Terminology

-- 2. Technical things you need to know

-- 3. WID version, past, present and future
+- 2. WID version, past, present and future

-- 4. The employer database
+- 3. The employer database

 What does a new DBA need to know?

 Congratulations, you've just started in your agency as the new DBA for the WID.
 You may be wondering what you've gotten yourself into.
 In this resource guide we will be providing you with the best tools and expertise to help you successfully work with the WID.
 This portion covers the basic things a DBA needs to know.